 Finally, perhaps, the most delicate subject – your lead gen budget.
 Before you begin your marketing campaign, you must determine how much you can afford to spend and briefly map out which B2B SaaS marketing channels you think would provide the most return on investment.

-The most important metric for B2B SaaS business in that regard is customer lifetime value (CLV).
-When calculating your budget, compare your current average CLV to estimated marketing spend.
+The most important metric for B2B SaaS business in that regard is the customer lifetime value (CLV).
+When calculating your budget, compare your current average CLV to your estimated marketing spend.
 In turn, estimating marketing spend requires research – you need to have at least a vague understanding of costs of various marketing activities, so definitely invest time in that.

 Don’t focus purely on the end goal, however.
 Set initial KPIs that will determine the degree of success for your lead gen campaigns along the entire marketing funnel.
 Estimate your expected cost-per-click, cost-per-lead, and cost-per-demo and identify performance benchmarks.

 Build your lead generation website or landing pages